 His interest is in developmental disabilities and early intervention, with a focus on a child-led, family-centred approach.
 As a MOHO (Model of Human Occupation)-based therapist, he advocates occupation-based treatment approaches, and applies the most appropriate approaches in the areas of Sensory Integration-based therapy, Routines-based intervention and Play.

-Ms Pooja Shah is the principal occupational therapist at SBCC Child Development with over 17 years in early development intervention of children.
+Ms Pooja Shah is a principal occupational therapist at SBCC Child Development with over 17 years in early development intervention of children.

 She has worked with variety of children ranging from infants to teenagers with various developmental and physical needs including those with cerebral palsy, ataxia, developmental delays such as ASD, ADHD, Coordination Dysfunctions, Sensory Processing Disorder (SPD), Dyspraxia, Visual-motor Dysfunction, Handwriting difficulties and many other learning difficulties and multiple disabilities.